-First, you will need to become a medical doctor (general practitioner).
+First, you will need to become a medical doctor.
 Becoming a medical doctor requires, depending on the state/country you live in, that you obtain a premedical science degree and follow it up with a medical degree.
 More often than not, your undergraduate degree will take about four years, and medical school will require another four.

 Third, you’ll have to apply for admission as a candidate to the training program of the surgical department of a medical school.
-The admission criteria for a trainee as a general surgeon are strict and competition is usually fierce.
+The admission criteria for a trainee as a general surgeon are strict, and competition is usually fierce.
 This training could last from five to eight years.
 At that point, you can become certified in that field of surgery.

 What are the attributes that I need to become a surgeon?

-- You need to like working with your mind and your hands.
+- Working with your mind and your hands.

-- If you are a medical student you need to love anatomy.
+- Love of anatomy.
 A thorough knowledge of anatomy is the foundation of surgery.

 - Intelligence.
-If you really struggle with your studies despite putting in effort daily, you may benefit from submitting yourself for psychological assessment to ascertain if you have the intellectual ability to become a doctor or a surgeon.
+If you struggle with your studies despite putting in effort daily, you may benefit from submitting yourself for psychological assessment to ascertain if you have the intellectual capacity to become a doctor or a surgeon.

 Basic Principles Applied in Surgery

 - The consideration of alternative non-surgical treatment modalities.
-Surgery is and should be the last resort!
+Because most surgery is invasive, it should be the last resort.

-It is said that a good surgeon always operates twice – firstly he /she plans the operation in detail in his/her mind before doing the real operation.
-Assisting the surgeon in this planning process are: tracings, computer assisted simulations, model surgery etc.
+- Proper treatment planning.
+It is said that good surgeons always operate twice.
+They visualize and plan the operation mentally before doing the actual surgery.
+Assisting the surgeon in this planning process are tracings, computer assisted simulations, model surgery, etc.

-Surgical procedures to the heart requiring opening of the chest, are being replaced in some instances by minimally invasive procedures performed by accessing the inside of an artery and performing the relevant procedure with radiographic (X-ray) assistance!
+- Surgical procedures to the heart requiring the opening of the chest are being replaced in some instances by minimally invasive procedures performed by accessing the inside of an artery and performing the relevant procedure with radiographic (X-ray) assistance.

-- Lighting.
-Surgical assistants and nursing staff have noted that good surgeons always seem to complain about the light.
+- Surgical assistants and nursing staff have noted that successful surgeons always seem to complain about the light.

 - Suctioning and sponging.
 This is necessary to remove excess blood which may obscure the operative field.

-- Some noted physicians in history were handicapped by blindness, not so with surgeons though!
+- Some noted physicians in history were handicapped by blindness, but not so with surgeons.

-- Good control of bleeding within the limits of:
+- Proper control of bleeding within the limits of:

 - Every action must be purposeful.
-For safety and economical reasons theatre time is of essence.
-Do not waste time in an operating theatre.
+For safety and economic reasons, in the operating theater, time is of the essence.
+Do not waste time in the OT.

 - Anatomical considerations.
 A surgeon needs to have a detailed knowledge of the structure of the human body.

 - Physiological considerations.
-A surgeon needs to have a comprehensive knowledge of the functioning of the human body.
+A surgeon must have a comprehensive understanding of how the human body functions.

 - Social.
-Certain diseases are more prevalent in specific socioeconomic groups.
+Certain diseases are more prevalent in specific socioeconomic groups than in others.

 - Religious.
-The transfusion of blood or transplantation of organs is a taboo in certain religious groups.
+The transfusion of blood or transplantation of organs is a taboo in some religious groups.

 - Financial.
-What are the financial implications of the proposed operation to the patient/healthcare organization?
+What are the economic implications of the proposed operation to the patient/healthcare organization?

-- Expectations as to the outcome and success of the operation.
+- Expectations.
+What is the expected outcome and success of the procedure?

 - Implications.
-Will the patient be able to continue with normal activities e.g. studies/work/sport/hobbies?
-If not, will this be temporary or permanent?
+Will the patient be able to continue with normal activities e.g., studies/work/sport/hobbies?
+If not, will the condition be temporary or permanent?
 Does the patient need a medical certificate?

 - Complications.
 What can go wrong during and after the operation?